monome/docs/docs/modular/ansible/kria.md

 You can perform temporary "live" adjustments to scale steps with a two-key gesture: hold down the active scale step, then press another key on that row of the scale programming section.
 The second key is highlighted more dimly to indicate that this scale step is adjusted.
 This adjusts the pitch CV assigned to that scale step without affecting the rest of the scale, which can be a useful performance tool.
 Pressing the brighter, "primary" scale key, or pressing another key to change the interval, will clear the adjustment.
 Scale adjustments are not saved to flash.
 Changing the selected scale will clear all scale adjustments, but changing patterns will not, which can make this useful for introducing live variations in a longer sequence.

-Scales are shared between Kria and Meadowphysics, and are saved to flash whenever a preset of either is saved.
+Scales are shared between Kria, [Meadowphysics](/docs/modular/ansible/meadowphysics), and [Earthsea](/docs/modular/ansible/earthsea), and are saved to flash whenever a preset of either is saved.

+**Track step modes**

-The top-left region of the page contains settings for changing how each track advances to the next step:
+The top-left region of the scale page contains settings for changing how each track advances to the next step:

 * The top four keys on the leftmost column of the page are used to toggle Teletype clocking for a given channel; see below for more details.